okteto-community/use-variables-with-docker-compose/from-secret-manager-credential-less/README.md

 - `INFISICAL_PROJECT_ID`: [Your Infisical Project ID](https://infisical.com/docs/cli/faq#where-can-i-find-my-project-id).

-> Please refer to Okteto's documentation on [how to set and use variables for more information](https://www.okteto.com/docs/core/okteto-variables/#setting-okteto-variables).
+> For more information, please refer to Okteto's documentation on [how to set and use variables](https://www.okteto.com/docs/core/okteto-variables/#setting-okteto-variables).

 ## Test your configuration